ProjectUnfun/skele-game/README.md

 # *Skele-game*
-## A single-player game where you smash skeletons with a hammer
+## A single-player game where you fight skeletons

 ### Goals:
 - Use map made in Tiled Editor